For Safari v5.0.1 – 12.x

 This issue does not affect Safari 11, as Apple has removed the Shared Links feature.

-- The extra feeds (Favorites and Recent Subscriptions) that were available in the extension menu when visiting YouTube user profile pages are no longer available.
+- Extra YouTube functionality is no longer available.
+The Favourites and Recent Subscriptions feeds are no longer available when visiting YouTube user profile pages.
 Google have deprecated the v2 API the provided these feeds, and there is no equivalent in v3.